paketo-buildpacks/cpython/README.md

 `$PYTHONPATH` environment variable for subsequent buildpacks and launch-time processes.

-The buildpack is published for consumption at `gcr.io/paketo-buildpacks/cpython` and `paketobuildpacks/cpython`.
+The buildpack is published for consumption at `paketobuildpacks/cpython`.

 ## Behavior